Appendix_3 to 'The LANE/LAIN(E)s of Ulster, Ireland'

 Robert Strong (Bob) LANE was the son of Joseph LANE (c1848-15 Jun 1915) & Jane STRONG (23 Sep 1854-21 Jul 1927).
 He was born on 6 Oct 1880 in 8 Edgar St, Jarrow, Durham, England …r/i) and died in the St Mary's Rest Home, Whitley Bay, Northumberland South, England, on 15 Dec 1967 at the age of 87.…r/ii) His parents' family home was at 8 Edgar Rd Jarrow (1881) and then at 25 Bede Burn Rd, Jarrow (1901),…r/ix) where he lived until he was married 6 Nov 1909 in the Wesleyan Chapel Brighton St Seacorube to Mary Wilhilamina Armstrong (Willa) PLAYFAIR.…r/v)

-Robert and Willa's family home was 12 Wansbeck Rd, Jarrow (see photo below), and they were recorded living there from 1911 …r/ix) at least until 1956 when Bob's sister Josephine (Cissie) died with a bequest to Robert Strong LANE retired schoolmaster.…fb/i)
+Robert and Willa's family home was 12 Wansbeck Rd, Jarrow (see photo below), and they were both recorded living there in the 1911 Census…r/ix) and also in the 1939 Register.…r/xiii) Bob's sister Josephine (Cissie) died in 1956 leaving a bequest to Robert Strong LANE retired schoolmaster of this address.…fb/i) Willa died here in 1960.…r/xiv)

 The 1901 Census recorded Robert as a school teacher at age 20 in 1901.…r/ix) Pat Rooney said he attended Armstrong College Durham University and sent me a photo of him in his academic gown (see left).…fb/ii) Someone might advise me if this gown and mortar board meant he graduated and in what faculty?
 When he married in 1909, his rank or profession was elementary school master (assistant).…r/v)